annanoaa/DevOps-Final/README.md

 ## Screenshots

 Screenshots of the application, monitoring dashboards, and incident simulations are available in the `screenshots/` directory.
-Example files:
-- `application .png`
-- `grafana dashboard.png`
-- `incident simulation.png`
-- `prometheus.png`
-- `Security Scan Summary Report.png`

 ---

 ## Documentation